FISCAL SPONSORSHIP GUIDELINES

 WHY DO I NEED FISCAL SPONSORSHIP?

-Not every documentary film needs to have a fiscal sponsor.
-However, if you plan to raise funds for the film from private, family, or corporate foundations, there are very few which will give funding to individual artists.
+If you plan to raise funds for the film from private, family, or corporate foundations, there are very few that provide funding to individual artists.
 Most require that funds be given to a 501(c)(3) nonprofit organization.
 Additionally individual donors in the U.S. who give to a film project through a fiscal sponsor may count that donation as a charitable contribution which is tax-deductible up to the full extent of the law.
 As a nonprofit organization whose mission is to foster a supportive community for documentary filmmakers, Docs In Progress has extended its nonprofit status for eligible projects to seek funding.

 CAN I APPLY IF MY FILM IS NOT YET BEGUN?
 OR IF IT’S ALREADY BEEN COMPLETED?

-You can apply with a documentary project at any stage of production.
-Some filmmakers apply when they are still in pre-production so they can start the fundraising process.
-Others apply at later stages of the filmmaking stage (even after the film is done) either because they are changing fiscal sponsors or because they want to fund the outreach component of their film.
+You can apply at any stage of production.
+Some filmmakers apply while they are still in pre-production so they can start the fundraising process.
+Others apply at later stages of the filmmaking process.
 Regardless of the stage, what we require is that your film must have a proposal, budget, and fundraising strategy.

 CAN I APPLY WITH A NARRATIVE FICTION PROJECT?

-As long as it is a documentary project to be produced on film or video, the length or format does not matter.
+As long as it is a documentary project, the length or format does not matter.

 DO I HAVE TO BE BASED IN THE U.S. OR BE A CITIZEN?

-Fiscal sponsorship is generally intended for individuals to be able to apply for funding from U.S.-based foundations and individuals who want a charitable tax deduction from the U.S. Internal Revenue Service (IRS).
-However, there may be times where projects with international roots may have justification for being part of a fiscal sponsorship program.
-Please note our following guidelines with regard to international projects:
+Fiscal sponsorship for individuals to apply for funding from U.S.-based foundations and individuals who want a charitable tax deduction from the U.S. Internal Revenue Service (IRS).
+However, international projects based on the following scenarios may be eligible for fiscal sponsorship with Docs In Progress.

-- We can consider projects from U.S. expatriates working in another country as long as you have a permanent address and bank account based in the U.S.
+- Projects from U.S. expatriates working in another country as long as you have a permanent address, US bank account, and a US tax ID.

 - We can consider projects from foreign nationals working in the U.S. as long as you have a tax identification number from the IRS, a bank account in the U.S., and your visa status allows you to earn income legally in the U.S. (please note though that some funders will only support projects made by U.S. citizens so you may still want to have a U.S. co-producer).